dominickbraico/dominickbraico.github.io/_pages/about.md

 Hello everyone!
 This is my digital portfolio where I will be outlining my current and past engineering work!

 I am a Mechanical Engineering student at the University of Illinois Urbana-Champaign with a minor in Computer Science, graduating in May 2026.
-My work focuses on robotics, control systems, and embedded software development, with experience spanning field robotics, powertrain engineering, and autonomous systems.
+I plan to pursue a graduate degree in Robotics upon completion of my Bachelors.
+I am actively seeking Robotics and Autonomy internships for Summer 2026.